-If you are using P4Win, you can compare the response of P4Win's "Show Connection Info" (Help -> Show Connection Info) with the response from the command-line p4 info.
+If you are using P4Win, you can compare the response time of P4Win's "Show Connection Info" (Help -> Show Connection Info) with the response time from the p4 info command.

-If the former is fast and the latter is slow, you have a DNS-related problem.
-(When the Perforce server receives a p4 info request, it does a reverse name lookup in order to send back the client and server hostnames along with other configuration information.
-When the server receives a P4Win"Show Connection Info" request, however, it simply returns the IP addresses.)
+If P4Win returns the information quickly, but p4 info is slow, you have a DNS-related problem.
+(When the Perforce server receives a p4 info request from either the command line or from P4V, the server performs a reverse name lookup in order to send back both the client and server hostnames along with other configuration information.
+When the server receives a P4Win "Show Connection Info" request, however, it simply returns the IP addresses.)

 Note This test is only valid for Release 99.1 and newer servers.
-In releases prior to 99.1, the server always did a reverse name lookup, whether the request was coming from p4 info or P4win
+Perforce Servers prior to 99.1 always perform a reverse name lookup.